 B3.
 Deposition Technologies and Applications for Diamond-like Coatings

-We are soliciting contributions that address the relationship between deposition methods and wear behavior, hardness, friction coefficient, and hydrogen content in diamond-like coatings (DLC).
-Deposition technologies include CVD, PVD, and their combination, arc, ion-beam, and laser-assisted deposition and HIPIMS.
-This session includes fundamentals and development of interfaces between substrate and DLC to improve adhesion, supporting layers and hybrids with hard coatings, industrial practices, scalability, and cost estimates.
+This session solicits contributions that address the application of carbon-based coatings industry.
+We want to span the whole range from applications for DLC or ta-C on engineering components as well as coatings employed in devices and displays or electrochemical applications like fuel cells and electrolytic applications.
+Deposition technologies include plasma-based methods CVD, PVD, and their combination, arc, ion-beam, and laser-assisted deposition and HIPIMS as well as dip coating, sol-gel, and other transfer techniques.
+This session includes fundamentals and development of interfaces between substrate and DLC to improve adhesion, supporting layers, and hybrids with hard coatings, industrial practices, scalability, and cost estimates.

 B3.
 Invited Speaker: